iaifi/iaifi.github.io/get-involved.md

 * [Apply for a Mathematical and Physical Sciences Ascending Postdoctoral Research Fellowship](https://www.nsf.gov/pubs/2022/nsf22501/nsf22501.pdf?WT.mc_id=USNSF_34&WT.mc_ev=click)
 * Proposals due January 6, 2022 to start by October 1, 2022
-* Awarded to individual, not institution
+* Awarded to an individual, not institution
-* Candidates need a sponsoring scientist and host institution, so if you are interested in applying to work with IAIFI, identify an [IAIFI Senior Investigator](people.html#senior-investigators) and ask them to sponsor you
+* Candidates need a sponsoring scientist and host institution, so if you are interested in applying to work with IAIFI, ask an [IAIFI Senior Investigator](people.html#senior-investigators) to sponsor you or contact [IAIFI Management](mailto:iaifi-management@mit.edu) for help identifying a sponsor

 ## Prospective Graduate Students